sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - What are localization and detection?

   - **Image Classification**:
     - Classify an image to a specific class.
 The whole image represents one class.
 We don't want to know exactly where are the object.
-Usually only one object is presented.
+Usually only one object is presented in the middle of the image.
     - ![](Images/Classification.jpg)
   - **Classification with localization**:
-    - Given an image we want to learn the class of the image and where are the class location in the image.
-We need to detect a class and a rectangle of where that object is.
-Usually only one object is presented.
+    - Given an image, we want to first draw a bounding box around the object present in that image, and then classify the object within that box to a specific class.
+Usually only one object is presented in the middle of the image.
     - ![](Images/ClassificationLoc.jpg)
   - **Object detection**:
-    - Given an image we want to detect all the object in the image that belong to a specific classes and give their location.
-An image can contain more than one object with different classes.
+    - An image can contain more than one object with different classes.
+Given such an image, we first have to localize each object, and then classify the object as belong to specific classes.
     - ![](Images/ObjectDetection.png)
   - **Semantic Segmentation**:
-    - We want to Label each pixel in the image with a category label.
-Semantic Segmentation Don't differentiate instances, only care about pixels.
+    - We want to label each pixel in the image with a category label.
+Semantic Segmentation doesn't differentiate instances, only care about pixels.
 It detects no objects just pixels.
     - If there are two objects of the same class is intersected, we won't be able to separate them.
     - ![](Images/SemanticSegmentation.png)
   - **Instance Segmentation**
     - This is like the full problem.
 Rather than we want to predict the bounding box, we want to know which pixel label but also distinguish them.
     - ![](Images/InstanceSegmentation.png)

-- To make image classification we use a Conv Net with a Softmax attached to the end of it.
+- To implement image classification, we use a ConvNet with a Softmax layer attached to the end of it.
+This is referred to as the standard classification pipeline.

-- To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four numbers `bx`, `by`, `bh`, and `bw` to tell you the location of the class in the image.
-The dataset should contain this four numbers with the class too.
+- To implement classification with localization, we again use a ConvNet with a softmax attached to the end of it.
+But instead of just outputting the classes to which the image can possibly belong (car/pedestrian/motorcycle/none etc.), four more numbers (`bx`, `by`, `bh`, and `bw`) are also produced as outputs of the softmax layer.

+- The purpose of these `b's` is to tell you the location of the class in the image: `bx` and `by` represent the co-ordinates of the centroid of the bounding box, `bh` and `bw` represent height and width respectively.

+- By convention, the top left corner is (0,0), and bottom right is (1,1).

-- Defining the target label Y in classification with localization problem:
+- Defining the target label Y in classification with localization problem (assume that classes 1-4 are pedestrian/car/motorcycle/background):

   - ```
     Y = [
-      		Pc				# Probability of an object is presented bx				# Bounding box
+      		Pc				# Probability that an object is present =1 unless class 4 bx				# Bounding box
       		by				# Bounding box
       		bh				# Bounding box
       		bw				# Bounding box
-      		c1				# The classes
+      		c1				# The classes (under the assumption that only one class is present) c2
-      		c2
       		...
     ]